Pomlo/postgresql-s3-backup/README.md

 kubectl create configmap s3config --from-file $HOME/.s3
 ```
 It is suggested to store your database credential into a K8s secret as a good practice.
-Then, once configured with your data volume/path and your bucket (by completing the file or defining the ENV variables: YOUR_KMS_KEY_ID, YOUR_BUCKET_NAME, MYSQL_HOST, MYSQL_USER, MYSQL_PASSWORD/secret, DATABASE_NAMES), the k8s CRONJOB can be created from the file:
+Then, once configured with your data volume/path and your bucket (by completing the file or defining the ENV variables: YOUR_KMS_KEY_ID, YOUR_BUCKET_NAME, PGSQL_HOST, PGSQL_USER, PGSQL_PASSWORD/secret, DATABASE_NAME), the k8s CRONJOB can be created from the file:
 ```sh
 kubectl create -f s3-dump-cronjob.yaml
 ```